mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 ### Understanding the type I used

-Going from right to left:
+According to the Zig compiler, I passed in a parameter of type `'*const *const [13:0]u8`.
+To understand what this means, I'll go from right to left:

 `u8` is an unsigned byte, which is how Zig represents characters in a string.

 `[13:0]` means a null-terminated array.
 The `13` is the length of the array, which Zig calculates at compile-time. `:0` means that the array has an extra byte with a value of `0` to indicate the end of the string.
-For more details about the mechanics of null-terminated string in Zig, see [my previous post](/notes/zig-strings-call-c-code/).
+For more details about the mechanics of null-terminated strings in Zig, see [my previous post](/notes/zig-strings-call-c-code/).

 `*const` means a constant pointer.
 A pointer is an address in memory, and the `const` means that subsequent code may not reassign the variable.